bcswartz/vadacl/README.md

 out vadacl, download or checkout the repo, open a command prompt in the main project folder, run "npm install" to get the needed Node modules to run Angular, and run the application using "npm start."

-Note that the demos display the validation errors based on the default configuration, meaning that the errors are not displayed until the invalid field is marked as both dirty and touched (had and then lost focus).
+Note that the most of the demos display the validation errors based on the default configuration, meaning that the errors are not displayed until the invalid field is marked as both dirty and touched (had and then lost focus).

 **Testing vadacl**